- 1. Why should you offer partial payments/deposits?

 - Bad customer experience due to email instructions at payment step as opposed to one click link.

-- A lot of manual work in Shopify, meaning staff expense and possible room for error.
+- A lot of time consuming manual work in Shopify, meaning staff expense and possible room for error.

 - Can only safely support purchases of 1 with a deposit (due to discount code).